Constellation Brands: Fiscal 4Q Earnings Snapshot

 Constellation Brands expects full-year earnings in the range of $8.50 to $8.80 per share.

-Constellation Brands shares have climbed 12 percent since the beginning of the year, while the Standard & Poor's 500 index has climbed 15 percent.
-The stock has fallen 20 percent in the last 12 months.
+Constellation Brands shares have climbed 8 percent since the beginning of the year.
+The stock has fallen 22 percent in the last 12 months.